 Golding’s sister had recently been diagnosed with femoroacetabular hip impingement (FAI), a condition where the ball (femoral head) and socket (acetabulum) rub abnormally, creating damage to the hip joint.

 “She suggested that I get my hip checked,” said Golding.
 “My primary physician X-rayed my hip several times and said my hip joints appeared remarkably healthy.”

 But it was a conversation Golding had with his neighbor that changed the course of his health care.

-“My neighbor was doing his residency in orthopedics at UC San Diego Health System under Dr. Robertson and suggested I go to her for a second opinion,” said Golding.
+“My neighbor was doing his residency in orthopedics at UC San Diego Health under Dr. Robertson and suggested I go to her for a second opinion,” said Golding.

 “Nathan and I discussed a number of treatment options.
 Because he is a very dedicated athlete and had failed other treatments, we decided to move forward with hip arthroscopy to repair the labrum and shave down the abnormal bone,” said Catherine Robertson, MD, assistant clinical professor with the Department of Orthopedic Surgery at UC San Diego School of Medicine.